jimvickery/funsnap/README.md

 ## This is an Image Sharing Site built as the Front End Capstone at Nashville Software School.
 Built with AngularJS, Firebase, Bootstrap, Javascript, Grunt.

+## Main page with all images.
 ![Alt text](funsnap.png?raw=true "Title")
+## Show page of an image and Most Viral Images in Right Column.
 ![Alt text](funsnap3.png?raw=true "Title")

 ====================================================================================